cinxdy/DiscreteMathematicsPA2/README.md

 ```
 gcc -o p2_5.out -include tree.h tree.c
 ```
-In the Debug mode, you can see which function are executed.
+In the Debug mode, you can see which functions are executed.
 ```
 gcc -DDEBUG -o p2_5.out -include tree.h tree.c
 ```